Skip to main content

 gamma = 0.0;

-• alpha = 42; alpha is assigned the value of 42, which is an integer and valid.
+• alpha = 42; the value on the RHS of the assignment statement is 42 which is a literal integer (whole number) value.

 • What about lambda?
 What is it’s value?
 Because there is no assignment to the variable, its content is considered “unknown” or “garbage,” and it must be assigned before you could use lambda in another expression.
 In the Java specification, certain values like array contents, class variables, and instance variables are given default values like 0 or 0.0, but in our example, lambda and the others are all local variables which must be given values before their use.
 Some compilers, for simplicity, will give local variables the same default initializations, but it would be unwise to rely on this behavior that does not match the Java specification.